mampez/podcast_mgmt/README.md

 # podcast_mgmt

-podcast rss downloader
+A podcast rss downloader.
+Easy, simple and made with Python.

+## Detail info

-by Mencho 2017
+@_manuelmenchaca 2017